PaddyKavanagh/PaddyKavanagh.github.io/_build/Level1_Detector1Pipeline.md

 ### Python

-Start by importing what will be used, disable warnings and set the `CRDS_CONTEXT` to use
+Start by importing what will be used and set the `CRDS_CONTEXT`